Curriculum » Science

 Pupils follow a general Science course (Biology, Chemistry and Physics), usually taught by one or two members of staff.
 The KS3 course is varied and exciting, providing pupils with many opportunities to do their own practical work and develop their knowledge and understanding of scientific principles.

-Miss Vuong runs Science club on a Friday after school from 3-4pm in A1A.
+Miss Vuong runs Science club.
 All year 7 and 8 students are welcome to attend.